-Thus, none of the Internet related-regulatory bodies have authority over the blockchain domains.
+Thus, none of the Internet-related regulatory bodies have authority over blockchain domains.

-Whether Blockchain Domain Names Are Domain Names under The Existing Law?
+Are Blockchain Domain Names Recognized as Domain Names under Existing Law?

 Let’s review the meaning of these terms from the definition to find out whether the definition of the term ‘domain name’ is applicable to web3 domains:

 a domain name registrar, domain name registry, or other domain name registration authority as part of an electronic address on the Internet; and

 ‘An alphanumeric designation’ ✅